PrajwalMReddy/Pulsar/doc/syntax.md

 a && b; // Logical And
 a || b; // Logical Or
 ```
 As of now, bitwise operators have not been implemented.
-They may or may not be added in the future
+They may be added in the future

 ## Print Statements
 ```pulsar